zcienka/ethnopedia/README.md

 ### Frontend
 Before running the frontend, `cd frontend`

 Make sure to set up your configuration.
-Create a `.env` file in the backend directory with the following environment variables:
+Create a `.env` file in the frontend directory with the following environment variables:
 ```
 REACT_APP_API_URL=http://localhost:8080/api/
 ```